 Microbiology as it applies to the causes and control of food spoilage; issues of food safety and sanitation in food systems.
 Upon completion of the course, students will be eligible for a Food Safety Management certification.
 Cr 3.
 Spring.
 On-line.
 Dr. Wu.

 FSN 270 World Food and Nutrition

 Investigation of the adequacy of world food supplies, and of the contributions to malnutrition made by poverty, government policies, and population growth.
 (Satisfies the General Education Human Values and Social Context Cultural Diversity and International Perspectives Requirement.)
 Cr.
 3. Fall, Spring, Summer.
 On-line.
 Dr. Cook

 FSN 301 Life Cycle Nutrition

 Principles of nutrition applied to meeting dietary needs of individuals throughout their life cycle.
 Study of relationship among nutrition, growth, development, and maturity with emphasis on physical and psychosocial considerations affecting food intake.
 (Satisfies the General Education Demonstrated Writing Competency Requirement.)
 Prerequisite: BIO 208, FSN 101 and CHY 122 or BMB 208 and junior standing or permission.
 Lec 3.
 Cr.
-3. Fall.
+3. Fall, Summer.
 Ms. Yerxa

 FSN 330 Introduction to Food Science